Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Outline of the proof and the key technical ingredients

 \subsection{Organisation of the paper}

-{The rest of the paper is organised as follows with all the remaining sections devoted to proofs.
-In Section \ref{sec:browncomp} we obtain estimates for the local Brownian properties of the Airy$_2$ process, and the point-to-line profile in Exponential LPP.
+The rest of the paper is organized as follows with all the remaining sections devoted to proofs.
+In Section \ref{sec:browncomp} we obtain estimates for the local Brownian properties of the Airy$_2$ process, and the line-to-point profile in exponential LPP.
 Additional ingredients derived as consequences of well known one point moderate deviation estimates are recorded in Section \ref{s:prelim}.
 The proofs of Theorem \ref{t:upper} and \ref{t:lower} are presented in Sections \ref{s:upper} and \ref{s:lower} respectively.
-Some of the technical but straightforward or well known arguments omitted from the main body of the article including several Brownian computations and consequences of the {convergence of geodesic weight profiles} to the parabolically adjusted Airy$_2$ process are presented in Appendix \ref{s:appa} and Appendix \ref{s:appb}. }
+Some of the technical but straightforward or well known arguments omitted from the main body of the article including several Brownian computations and consequences of the convergence of geodesic weight profiles to the parabolically adjusted Airy$_2$ process are presented in Appendix \ref{s:appa} and Appendix \ref{s:appb}.
+In Appendix \ref{s:appc} we present the technical arguments about estimates on last passage times and transversal fluctuation of paths, adapted from similar arguments in the literature.